-Shakespearean drama-representative comedies, histories, tragedies, and romances-within the cultural context of the late 1590s and 1600s.
+Shakespearean drama-representative comedies, histories, tragedies, and romances-within the cultural context of the 1590s and early 1600s.
 In addition to addressing literary questions-such as genre, characterization, and theme-the instructor will approach the plays as scripts for performance.
 Films and attendance at a theatrical performance supplement the inclass discussion.
-Prerequisites: one 200level English (ENG) course, junior standing, or consent.
+Prerequisites: one 200-level English (ENG) course, junior standing, or consent.
 Offered fall, odd years.